 top of page

 When the Transformers hit TV screens in 1984 who would have thought it would be the juggernaut franchise it is today.
 With numerous animated series, comics, toys and seven live action feature films.
-Now the first ever fully CGI animated film of the franchise, Transformers One is heading to theaters and taking fans into uncharted territory of the legendary robots in disguise.
+Now the first ever fully CGI animated film of the franchise, Transformers One is here and taking fans into uncharted territory of the legendary robots in disguise and features a great voice cast including Chris Hemsworth, Brian Tyree Henry, Scarlett Johansson, Keegan-Michael Key, Steve Buscemi, Laurence Fishburne and Jon Hamm.
+Could this latest adventure be more than meets the eye or will it fail to roll out to success?

 Transformers One follows the untold origin story of Optimus Prime and Megatron, better known as sworn enemies, but once were friends bonded like brothers who changed the fate of Cybertron forever.